galaxyproject/galaxy-hub/src/events/gcc2019/index.md

 {{> Events/GCC2019/Header }}

-**We are pleased to announce that GCC2019 will be held in Freiburg, Germany, 1-6 July.**  Like [previous Galaxy Community Conferences](/src/gcc/index.md), GCC2019 will [feature](https://gcc2019.sched.com/) invited keynotes, accepted talks, posters, and demos, birds-of-a-feather gatherings, multiple days of collaborative work, and plenty of opportunities to network with your fellow data-intensive researchers and practitioners.
+**We are pleased to announce that GCC2019 will be held in Freiburg, Germany, 1-6 July.**  Like [previous Galaxy Community Conferences](/src/gcc/index.md), GCC2019 will [feature](https://gcc2019.sched.com/) invited talks, accepted talks, [posters](https://gcc2019.sched.com/overview/type/C.+Posters+%2F+Demos+%2F+Sponsors/Posters) and [demos](https://gcc2019.sched.com/overview/type/C.+Posters+%2F+Demos+%2F+Sponsors/Demos), [birds-of-a-feather (BoF) gatherings](https://gcc2019.sched.com/overview/type/D.+Break+%2F+Social+%2F+Networking+%2F+Meal/BoFs), multiple days of collaborative work, and plenty of opportunities to network with your fellow data-intensive researchers and practitioners.
 If you are working in data-intensive life science, there is no better place to be.

 ## Location